jchristopher/duplicate-menu/readme.md

 This is a WordPress plugin.
-[Official download available on WordPress Extend](http://wordpress.org/extend/plugins/duplicate-menu/).
+[Official download available on wordpress.org](http://wordpress.org/extend/plugins/duplicate-menu/).

 # Duplicate Menu